Saxo Logo

 Safety

-Saxo Bank is regulated by several financial authorities, including the top-tier FCA, has a bank license and offers negative balance protection.
+Saxo Bank is a legit brokerage.
+It is regulated by several financial authorities, including the top-tier FCA, has a bank license and offers negative balance protection.
 However, it is not listed on any stock exchange.

 • Majority of clients belong to a top-tier financial authority